So, you’re cruising Craigslist’s casual encounters section.

 420, Mary-Jane, Violet – Marijuana

-ABR/ANR – Should you come across an ad for ABR/ANR, shut your laptop and throw it into the sea.
+ABR/ANR – Should you come across an ad for ABR/ANR, shut your laptop right away.
 It stands for Adult Breastfeeding Relationship or Adult Nursing Relationship.
 Urgh.

-Anything to do with massage or casual encounters – Under no circumstances sign up for a massage through Craigslist.
-If they’re listed as DDF it means they’re disease and drug free.
-But people on the Internet lie.
-Like, a lot.
+Anything to do with massage or casual encounters – Under no circumstances should you sign up for a massage through Craigslist.
+If they’re listed as DDF, it means they’re disease and drug-free.
+Unfortunately, people on the Internet lie a lot.
 Newsweek reported that Craigslist hookups were responsible for a 16% increase in cases of HIV.